 Lynne McElroy Wold is a board-certified family nurse practitioner.
 She received her bachelor’s degree, magna cum laude, from Clemson University where she was a member of Sigma Theta Tau National Honor Society.
 She completed her master’s degree at The Medical College of Virginia-Virginia Commonwealth University, graduating summa cum laude.

-Lynne has worked in dermatology since 2004.
-Before that, she served in the areas of family medicine, pediatrics, and internal medicine for 10 years.
-Additionally she has worked as a certified diabetes educator with adults and children.
+Ms. Wold has worked in dermatology since 2004.
+Prior to 2004, she served in the areas of family medicine, pediatrics, and internal medicine for 10 years.
+Additionally she has worked as a certified diabetes educator.
 Her diverse background also includes cardiology and critical care.
-She holds an adjunct faculty position in the nurse practitioner program at Old Dominion University and is also associated with the Virginia Council of Nurse Practitioners and the Christian Medical Association Board.
+She holds an adjunct faculty position in the nurse practitioner program at Old Dominion University.
+She is a member of the Virginia Council of Nurse Practitioners and is on the Board of the Christian Medical Association.